AbdelazemAlaaEldin/foodgo-uiux-case-study/README.md

 ---

-## 📌 Overview
+## Overview

-FoodGo is a modern food delivery mobile application focused on creating a smooth and intuitive ordering experience with a clean and user-friendly interface.

-The project was designed entirely in Figma with attention to:
-- Visual hierarchy
-- User flow
-- Mobile responsiveness
-- Simplicity and usability
+FoodGo is a UI/UX case study designed in Figma with a focus on simplicity, usability, and clean visual design for a modern food ordering experience.
 ---

-## 🚀 Features
+## Features

 - Modern mobile interface
 - Fast food browsing